 Poor road repair and even traffic jams can all make accidents more likely.
 Deep potholes, for instance, can impact driving and steering difficult.
 Traffic jams may necessitate braking quickly, which is difficult for trucks to do.

-For a free legal consultation with a twelve causes of fort myers truck accidents lawyer serving Fort Myers, call (239) 334-3933
+For a free legal consultation with a twelve causes of fort myers truck accident lawyer serving Fort Myers, call (239) 334-3933

 How Can a Truck Accident Injure Me?